LiYingwei/ghost-network/README.md

 This Assertion Raise due to ```config.result_dir``` already exists, mainly due to you run the same scripts twice.
 You can either
 1) remove that director
 2) add option ``--overwrite`` to ignore this issue

+If you find the code useful, please consider citing the following paper.

+    @article{li2018learning,
+      title={Learning Transferable Adversarial Examples via Ghost Networks}, author={Li, Yingwei and Bai, Song and Zhou, Yuyin and Xie, Cihang and Zhang, Zhishuai and Yuille, Alan}, journal={arXiv preprint arXiv:1812.03413},
+      year={2018}
+    }

+If you encounter any problems or have any inquiries, please contact us at yingwei.li@jhu.edu.